Our Clergy and Staff

 Rabbi Carter joined PSJC in 2000.
 She received her ordination from the Jewish Theological Seminary in 1997, having studied both in Jerusalem and at the University of Judaism.
 Prior to beginning her position at PSJC, Rabbi Carter served for three years as Director of Cleveland Metro Hillel and Assistant Executive Director of Cleveland Hillel.
 She was also Auxiliary Rabbi at Park Synagogue, a Conservative congregation in Cleveland.
 Rabbi Carter has extensive experience with informal Jewish education, having spent many years as an educator at Jewish summer camps and youth programs.

 Rabbi Carter is dedicated to promoting the inclusion of women within the public story of the Jewish people.
 She has lectured often on this subject and has facilitated numerous creative rituals around women’s lifecycle and holiday observances.
-Rabbi Carter has also been involved in inter-religious dialogue, social justice work and ethical questions regarding the implications of technology.
+Rabbi Carter has also been involved in inter-religious dialogue, social justice work, and ethical questions regarding the implications of technology.

 Rabbi Carter is happy to meet with people seeking rabbinic guidance or counsel or questions about PSJC.
-Please feel free to contact her at 718.768.1453, or send email by clicking on the Rabbi’s name highlighted above.

 Judy Ribnick, C.S.W., M.A.

-Director of Youth Education and Family Programming
+Director of Education and Engagement

 Patrick Francis joined the PSJC staff as the Facilities Manager in April of 2013 after completing a degree in HVAC and Facilities Management at the Technical Career Institute in New York.
 Originally from Jamaica, West Indies, he moved to the US and later joined the Navy.
 Patrick served our country proudly for 25 years.
 He has truly enjoyed becoming “a part of the family.”
 He is the father of 3 and a grandfather of 2.
 You will see him on Shabbat and all other major events, so please take a moment to introduce yourself.